elvistony/elvistony.github.io/_posts/2020-11-05-host-your-own-timetable.md

 ## Assumptions
 I'm gonna assume a few things here,
- - You know how to use Github
+ - You know how to use Github.
- - You have an account in Github
+ - You have an account in Github.
- - You know basics of programming (optional)
+ - You know basics of programming (optional).
- - You know how to make Google Forms and Google Sheet Responses
+ - You know how to make Google Forms and Google Sheet Responses.

 ## Hosting

 ### Forking my Repository
-Head over to <a href="https://github.com/elvistony/time-table" target="_blank" class="btn">Github</a> and fork my repository.
+Head over to Github.com and fork my repository.

-So Hopefully this concludes our work on this Project.
-You can see my Code Here
+<a href="https://github.com/elvistony/time-table" target="_blank" class="btn btn--warning">github.com/elvistony/..</a>

+In your fork, be sure to enable Github pages for your branch.
+To enable Gh-pages navigate to :

+`Settings > Github Pages > Select Branch`

+Wait for Github to respond with

+`Your site is published at ..../time-table/`

+Click the link and See if the Deployment is successful and the page loads correctly or not.

+//Figure Here

+### Setting Up a Google Form
+Now to make a Google Form that works as the back-end panel, click the link below to Make a copy of the Form.

+<a class="btn btn--warning" href="https://docs.google.com/forms/d/1S983Y_j3rZiZQHmnsZL7a2FrJQb0cj0zCVBQNTbx_Cs/copy" target="_blank">Make a Copy - Google Form</a>

+To be continued . . .

 <div class="text-right">
-    <a href="https://github.com/elvistony/time-table/" target="_blank" class="btn--success btn">Host your Own!</a>
-    <a href="https://github.com/elvistony/time-table/" target="_blank" class="btn--danger btn">Code</a>
-    <a href="https://elvistony.github.io/time-table/" target="_blank" class="btn--warning btn">Web-App</a>
+    <a href="https://elvistony.github.io/code/" target="_blank" class="btn--warning btn">Making the Web-App</a>
 </div>